Miso Ramen

 Instructions

-1. Clean the pork bones thoroughly before cooking: In a large stock pot, add pork bones and 1 tablespoon salt.
+1. Clean the Pork Bones: In a large stock pot, add pork bones and 1 tablespoon salt.
 Fill it up with water and heat on high.
 Wait for the water to come to a rolling boil then cook for about 5 minutes.
 Place a colander in the sink and drain the bones into the colander.
 Rinse the bones clean with cold water.

-2. Clean the stock pot and return to stove.
+2. Start the Stock: Clean the stock pot and return to stove.
 Add sesame oil and heat on medium high heat.
 Then add minced garlic, ginger and shallots.
 Saute until fragrant (about 1 minute).

-3. To the pot, add cleaned pork bones, water (4 liters), scallions, and Shitake mushrooms.
+3. Simmer the Broth: To the pot, add cleaned pork bones, water (4 liters), scallions, and Shitake mushrooms.
 Simmer on medium low heat for about one and a half hours.

-5. Season stock with sugar, sake/cooking wine, miso paste, chili bean sauce, soy sauce and pork/chicken stock powder.
+5. Season the Broth: Season stock with sugar, sake/cooking wine, miso paste, chili bean sauce, soy sauce and pork/chicken stock powder.